 n behalf of the NY/SC team and myself, I'd like to thank everyone who has supported the Pacific Citizen and the NY/SC throughout the years.
-The be able to serve as a national JACL newspaper in our community.
+The

 Pacific Citizen has given continuous support to students and youth whom are eager to get involved within their communities.